Fetal Position by Holly Melgard

 Experimental poetry can do just that.
 Melgard uses this kind of language "to listen to and articulate the unsayables, the unfathomables and the under-intelligibles."
 Finding ways to express these things can be a necessary step in being able to imagine a different world where domestic labour is valued and validated, or to imagine actions we can take to change the way things are.

 The cover of this collection may also be my favourite of the year (and designed by Melgard herself)!
 "Fetal Position" is written on a blackboard, while a teacher and students huddle beneath their desks with their hands over their heads - it is a scene of crisis, reminiscent of an earthquake, or, perhaps, a school shooting.
-In this case, to be in the fetal position is to protect yourself: a small gesture, but one of resistance.
+In this case, to be in the fetal position is to protect yourself: a small, perhaps futile, gesture, but one of resistance.

 Emily Riches is a writer and editor from Mullumbimby, currently living on Gadigal land (Sydney).
 She founded Aniko Press to bring passionate writers and curious readers together, discover new voices and create a space for creative community.
 You can say hi at emily@anikopress.com.